 Update – I’m working on expanding the side table as it’s better to have the details like the date and description for these pair-wise interaction as well.
 The homepage would have an sumif formula to give a 1 cell summary of who is to pay whom and how much.

-I have parked the file on my Dropbox public folder.
+I have parked the file in google drive.
 I hope everything is simple enough to be self-explanatory.

 It’s not something out of the world but still solves the purpose without any frills.
-We’ve not had any problems with the tool so far, we’ve kept the file on a shared folder on Dropbox and thus all the flatmates get a notification whenever there is any update in the file, isn’t that convenient!
+We’ve not had any problems with the tool so far, we’ve just hosted the file on google drive and thus all the flatmates get a notification whenever there is any update in the file, isn’t that convenient!

 All you have to do to start using the file is put the correct names of the flatmates in the summary tab.
 The monthly tabs use Data Validation for which the list got updated when you replaced the dummy names with the actual names.
 However, you’d have to update the formulas and the auxiliary table if the number of flatmates is >3.